badooki/unbiased_tensor_algebra/README.md

-# Derive an unbiased estimator of any linear tensor algebra
+# Automated derivation of unbiased estimator of any linear tensor algebra
 Please read [this note](disjoint_sum.pdf) for a detailed explanation of the mathematical framework of this method.

 ## Problem setup